-Options on securities, indexes and other assets may be bought or written (sold) for the purpose of realizing the investment objective.
-Options may settle in cash or settle by a delivery of securities or other assets underlying the options
+Each Fund may buy and write (sell) options on securities, indexes and other assets for the purpose of realizing its investment objective.
+Options may settle in cash or settle by a delivery of securities or other assets underlying the options.